Choose Quality. Choose Cochlear.

 Most reliable for children

 When choosing a hearing implant solution for your child, we understand that you want the very best.
-Getting the very best means choosing Cochlear, with a market-leading implant reliability rate of 99.66% CSO for children for our latest generation implant1.
+Getting the very best means choosing Cochlear, with a market-leading implant reliability rate of 99.66% CSP for children for our latest generation implant1.

 Note: MED-EL does not report data separately for adults and children which is required by the European and International consensus statements on cochlear implant reliability reporting.